``

 -Dapp_config.properties=/opt/project1/production.properties

 The app_config.properties system property points to a file specific to that computer (local box, server, etc.).
-If a specific property is provided in the properties file loaded on classpath, and the same property is also found in the file app_config.properties, then the value loaded from a local file overrides the one loaded from classpath.
+Properties loaded from this file will override properties loaded from the classpath.

 Environment Variables Override